NWPU-903PR/m6Aexpress/README.md

 > import statsmodels.sandbox as sms
 >
 # Installation Instructions
-The version of current package was supported by R 3.5.3 not R 3.6 or R 4.0 Firstly, we need to install exomePeak package to do the peak calling for m6A methylation site
+The version of current package was supported by R 3.5.3 or new version Firstly, we need to install exomePeak package to do the peak calling for m6A methylation site

 > if (!requireNamespace("BiocManager", quietly = TRUE))
     install.packages("BiocManager")
 >
-> BiocManager::install(c("SummarizedExperiment","cqn","Rsamtools",
+> BiocManager::install(c("SummarizedExperiment","Rsamtools",
                        "GenomicAlignments","GenomicRanges","GenomicFeatures",
                        "DESeq2","ggplot2","mclust",
                        "genefilter","BSgenome","BiocParallel",
                        "IRanges","S4Vectors","quantreg",
-                       "reshape2","rtracklayer","apeglm","RMariaDB"))
+                       "reshape2","rtracklayer","apeglm"))

 > if (!requireNamespace("devtools", quietly = TRUE))
     install.packages("devtools")